Skip to main content

 6+ BR+250 gallons per additional bedroom

-Indiana soils are dominated by glacial till from the Wisconsin glaciation, producing dense clay subsoils across large swaths of the central and northern corn belt.
-Soil loading rates from 410 IAC 6-8.3 drive trench-footprint sizing, and many sites — especially in the clay-pan counties of central Indiana and the karst terrain of south-central limestone country — require alternative systems: aerobic treatment units, drip-dispersal fields, sand filters, or engineered mounds.
-Local health department approval is required and certified installers must do the work.
-Flood-plain sites along the Wabash, White, and Ohio rivers face additional elevation and separation-to-groundwater requirements.
+Indiana soils, mainly from the Wisconsin glaciation, have dense clay subsoils in the central and northern corn belt.
+Soil loading rates from 410 IAC 6-8.3 determine trench sizes, and many sites, especially in central Indiana's clay-pan counties and south-central limestone areas, need alternative systems like aerobic treatment units, drip-dispersal fields, sand filters, or engineered mounds.
+Local health department approval and certified installers are required.
+Flood-plain sites along the Wabash, White, and Ohio rivers have extra elevation and groundwater separation requirements.

 Chemical Storage Secondary Containment & Spill Reporting